 When you take out a Petinsurance.com.au policy, you will be able to register for our secure pet portal, where claiming is easy - simply upload a copy of your vet's tax invoice and consultation notes.
 If it is your first claim you will need to attach a full veterinary history.
 You can call our friendly customer service team on 1300 855 663 for claim forms if you do not have access to customer portal.

 Yes.
 You can use any vet who is licensed to practice in Australia, other than yourself.

-Depending on the plan you choose, you will receive up to 80% of the total cost of treatment for your dog or cat, up to the annual benefit limits.
+Depending on the plan you choose, you will receive up to 80% of the total cost of eligible treatment for your dog or cat, up to the annual benefit limits.
 Certain expenses are not covered.
 These are set out in the Product Disclosure Statement (PDS).

 No, all Petinsurance.com.au policies have zero excess.

 Cats can be insured from 8 weeks of age.
 For our Accidental Injury and Illness Cover and Indoor Cat Cover, your cat must have joined before its 9th birthday.
 There is no upper age limit for our Accidental Injury Cover option, so any cat older than 8 weeks of age can join.

 Yes, once your pet is insured with us as long as there is no break, lapse or change in the level of coverage after reaching the age of 9, your pet is covered for eligible vet expenses for life (subject to the Policy terms and conditions).

 Your policy will commence at 23:59 on the day that your proposal is accepted by us.
 On our Cat, Dog and Puppy Cover options, there is no waiting period for specified accidental injuries and you may claim immediately after the policy has started.
 You may claim for illness conditions that arise 30 days after the commencement date of your first policy period.
 Note: There is a 6 month waiting period that applies for cruciate ligament injuries and conditions, irrespective of your cover level, which may be waived on application by completing the "Cruciate Ligament Form".
 For more information on waiting periods, please refer to the Product Disclosure Statement.